 What to Expect

-A very personalised style and approach to dance, contemporary dance explores the connection between mind and body, using natural energy along with strong knowledge of technique, vocabulary, and repertoire.
-Contemporary dancers can come from any training background, making it very accessible to classical ballet dancers and break dancers alike.
-Dance styles and well-known movement techniques are mixed with body training, such as yoga, pilates, and conditioning.
+Contemporary dance is a key component to our course as we believe it explores the connection between mind and body, using natural energy along with strong knowledge of technique, vocabulary, and repertoire.
+Contemporary dancers can come from many training backgrounds, making it very accessible to classical ballet dancers and break dancers alike.

 At the end of the year, upon successful completion, you will be awarded the UAL Level 4 Professional Diploma in Performance, which attracts 36, 60 and 84 UCAS tariff points for pass, merit and distinction grades respectively.